xiaosen2000/example_solver/README.md

 ```sh
 cargo run --release
 ```
-this is the kind of messages you want to see if you are made things right:
+this is the kind of messages you want to see if you made things right:
 ```rust
 Object {
     "code": Number(3),